-Publications are not stocked at the address given below.
-Requests for copies of IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.
+Publications are not stocked at the address given below; requests for IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.

-A form for readers' comments has been provided at the back of this publication.
-If the form has been removed, address comments to IBM Corporation, P.O.
-Box 50020, Programming Publishing, San Jose, California, 95150.
-IBM may use or distribute whatever information you supply in any way it believes appropriate without incurring any obligation to you.
+A form for reader's comments is provided at the back of this publication.
+If the form has been removed, comments may be addressed to IBM Corporation, P.O.
+Box 50020, Programming Publishing, San Jose, California U.S.A.
+95150.
+IBM may use or distribute any of the information you supply in any way it believes appropriate without incurring any obligation whatever.
+You may, of course, continue to use the information you supply.